Disneyland: Star Wars: Galaxy's Edge

+Star Wars: Galaxy's Edge is set within the Star Wars universe, in the Black Spire Outpost village on the remote frontier planet of Batuu.
+Attractions include the Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance.

 Operations

 Backstage

 Major buildings backstage include the Frank Gehry-designed Team Disney Anaheim, where most of the division's administration currently works, as well as the Old Administration Building, behind Tomorrowland.

 Photography is forbidden in these areas, both inside and outside, although some photos have found their way to a variety of web sites.
 Guests who attempt to explore backstage are warned and often escorted from the property.

 Transportation

 Walt Disney had a longtime interest in transportation, and trains in particular.
 Disney's passion for the "iron horse" led to him building a miniature live steam backyard railroad—the "Carolwood Pacific Railroad"—on the grounds of his Holmby Hills estate.
 Throughout all the iterations of Disneyland during the 17 or so years when Disney was conceiving it, one element remained constant: a train encircling the park.
 The primary designer for the park transportation vehicles was Bob Gurr who gave himself the title of Director of Special Vehicle Design in 1954.